untangled-web/untangled/README.md

     - Lein task to turn po files into loadable cljs translation modules.
 - Untangled Lein Template (IN PROGRESS: 50%, not deployed to clojars)
     - A full stack sample application
-- Untangled TodoMVC (IN PROGRESS: 95%)
+- Untangled TodoMVC
     - An implementation of the standard Todo MVC application.
     - Two versions: One client-only.
 One with full-stack persistence, optimistic updates, support VCR Viewer.

 ## This Repository

-This Repository is meant to house a simple demo project and the website files.
-It is in development, and the project that exists is not very impressive (though it does demonstrate a full-stack with initial and lazy loading).
-A more complete project is in the untangled-todomvc repository.
+This Repository is meant to house the website files.

-## Understanding/Using the Code in this Repository

-### Configure the web server

-The server-side of Untangled requires you have a local web server configuration.
-There will always need to be a default file (already included) that specifies all parameters for the server components.
-However, the server will not start unless you define (and create) a localized configuration file with overrides (which can contain just an empty map).

-Copy `resources/config/defaults.edn` to `/usr/local/etc/app.edn`.

-You'll note that the web server port is the only parameter for this application.
+See untangled-todomvc for a complete project.